dc-fukuoka/wow/README.md

 default: 1
 ~~~
 _____
-note: off course, some router/OS/BIOS settings are required to achieve it!
+note: of course, some router/OS/BIOS settings are required to achieve it!